Why young eastern German voters support the far-right AfD | DW | 11.06.2021

 "We see young people who are very strongly in search of an identity," Begrich added.
 "We've noticed that young people and young adults are increasingly turning back to the issue of East Germany and East German identity.
 I see it in my own daughter; she's 18, but she sees herself in contrast to 'West Germans.'"

-The lack of confidence also explains the devastating demographics of the former East: Saxony-Anhalt has lost fully a quarter of its population since 1990, mostly from its rural regions, and those who have moved away are the young, well-educated people — among them many women.
+The lack of confidence also explains the devastating demographics of the former East Germany: Saxony-Anhalt has lost fully a quarter of its population since 1990, mostly from its rural regions, and those who have moved away are the young, well-educated people — among them many women.

 The older generation has been left behind.
 "And young men with a lower level of education," said Völkl.
 "And they've internalized that status — and they notice it, that they've ended up on the losing side.
 That makes you more open for populist and authoritarian tones."